 This NBS is directly related to "smart soil production" and "Green Covering Shelter for car parking area construction" actions.
-After smart soil production, this material will be applied to create fertile medium for vegetation on green shade structures and another GI.
+After smart soil production, this material will be applied to create fertile medium for vegetation between green shady structures and covering shelters.
 Smart soil will be providing a growing medium for the plants.
-Each green shady structure will be designed to contain at least 10% biochar and 15-20 cm smart soil depth.
+Each green shady structure will be designed to contain at least 10% biochar and 110 cm smart soil depth.
 And also, composite fertilizer will be used for the mineral fertilizer application in the growth medium.